 For the normal proposal density, the acceptance rate depends heavely on σ{ψ} .
-Hence, in order to make sure we obtain an acceptance rate between 25% and 45%, as indicated in Roberts, Gelman, and Gilks (1997), we adjust the variance of the proposal density every 500 draws for the first 20,000 iterations.
+Hence, in order to make sure we obtain an acceptance rate between 25% and 45%, as indicated in Roberts et al. (1997), we adjust the variance of the proposal density every 500 draws for the first 20,000 iterations.